A Christmas wonderland and masterful stonemasonry under the snow-capped mountains of Tzoumerka, Epirus

 Traveling opens the horizons of the mind.
 It unravels and refreshes it and lifts the soul.
 If you are mourning whatever in your life, I highly recommend traveling to you as an escape, if you can do it.
 Even one-day escapes or extended time spent in nature often, especially in the company of other people, can have the same effect.

-But, I am not going to leave you without some sunshine today.
+Before I go, I’ll change the scenery completely for you!
+I am not going to leave you without some sunshine today.
 Nuh-uh!
-This is the beginning of a new year, after all.
-We are halfway between a summer gone and the next summer to come, so I thought some sunny memories would be very apt today, to keep our hearts warm!
+There’s a few months left till it’s summer so I thought some sunny pictures would be very apt right now, to keep our hearts warm.
 Keep on reading!

 A weekend at Calamos in north Attica